-A Swiss court has ruled that Google must ensure anonymity before it publishes faces and license plates captured in that country on its Street View mapping feature, Deutsche Welle reports.
-The ruling comes after the Swiss data protection commissioner argued in 2009 that the feature's privacy safeguards were insufficient.
-The company said it is disappointed with the court's ruling, which also requires the company to blur the skin color and clothing of people near sensitive locations such as women's shelters or hospitals.
-Peter Fleischer, Google's global privacy counsel, said the company will now consider its appeal options and will "take some time to consider what this means for Street View in Switzerland."
+Privacy advocates say they are pleased with a Swiss court's ruling that Google must ensure anonymity before it publishes faces and license plates captured in that country on its Street View mapping feature, Swiss info.ch reports.
+"I'm relieved that the question of whether a citizen walking the streets is fair game for online services has been resolved," said Swiss Data Protection Commissioner Hanspeter Th?r.
+The ruling, which Th?r said "confirms our right to our own image," comes after Th?r argued in 2009 that the feature's privacy safeguards were insufficient.
+Peter Fleischer, Google's global privacy counsel, said the company will "take some time to consider what this means for Street View in Switzerland."

 If you want to comment on this post, you need to login.